jobsort/jobsort/leetcode/search-in-a-binary-search-tree.md

----
-name: "Search in a Binary Search Tree"
-title: "LeetCode Search in a Binary Search Tree Solution"
-description: "Solution for you are given the root of a binary search tree (BST) and an integer val.
-Find the node in the BST that the node's value equals val and return the subtree rooted with that node.
-If such a node does not exist, return null."
-published: "2021-08-22 PDT"
-modified: "2021-08-22 PDT"
----

 # Search in a Binary Search Tree Problem & Solution

 You are given the `root` of a binary search tree (BST) and an integer `val`.